machine learning +

 {'raw_text': ' hello world ', 'cleaned_text': 'HELLO WORLD', 'is_valid': True}

-Here’s the core pattern.
-You call add_node() on the parent builder and pass the compiled subgraph directly — no wrapper function needed.
-The parent below has two of its own nodes (intake and store) with the subgraph slotted between them.
+The recipe is simple.
+Call add_node() on the parent and hand it the compiled subgraph — no wrapper function required.
+In the example below, the parent owns two regular nodes (intake and store), with the subgraph sitting between them.

 def intake(state: SharedState) -> dict: